zhanglabs/COFACTOR/README.md

 # I-TASSER/COFACTOR modeling for human proteome

 Integration of I-TASSER/COFACTOR to neXtProt using ["Develop and contribute" API](https://www.nextprot.org/help/technical-corner).
-An example can be seen here:
+Examples can be seen here:

 https://www.nextprot.org/entry/NX_A6NI56/gh/zhanglabs/COFACTOR